n1ru4l/envelop/README.md

 ## Integrations / Examples

-Envelop provides a low-level API at consumpion of the output, but a rich API while using it with plugins.
+Envelop provides a low-level API at consumption of the output, but a rich API while using it with plugins.
 Based on that, it's possible to integrate Envelop with many tools.

 We recommend on using [`graphql-helix`](https://github.com/contrawork/graphql-helix) as request pipeline orchestrator, as it allows the maximum flexibility and you can easily override/manage every part of the pipeline with Envelop.